looker-open-source/actions/src/actions/facebook/README.md

 3. Create an Access Token

-4. Enable the Facebook Workplace action in your looker Administration page for actions (/admin/actions) with the created Access Token.
+4. Enable the Workplace by Facebook action in your looker Administration page for actions (/admin/actions) with the created Access Token.